 Is There Sage Pesto?

-I bought fancy aqua and white striped pasta just for this recipe post, but it turned greywhomp whomp whomp.
-The color faded after cooking and become less appetising than I had hoped… I guess there are just some things that shouldn’t be colored aqua.
+I, myself, bought fancy aqua and white striped pasta just for this recipe post, but it turned greywhomp whomp.
+The color unfortunately faded after cooking and become less appetizing than I had hoped… I guess there are just some things that shouldn’t be colored aqua.
 Very few things.
 But pasta is clearly one of them. 😉

 Ingredients for this Easy Sage Pesto Recipe: